Ryzee119/AladdinLCD/README.md

 ## Instructions
 1. Connect JTAG programmer to the JTAG pins shown below.
 2. Apply external 3.3V power to the Aladdin PCB so that it is powered whilst programming.
-This can be done by plugging it into the LPC port on the Xbox or an exteral power supply.
+This can be done by plugging it into the LPC port on the Xbox or an external power supply.
 3. Program CPLD with the `SVF` file in this repository .
 I programmed it with [UrJTAG](http://urjtag.org/) using a [compatible programming cable](http://urjtag.org/book/_system_requirements.html#_supported_jtag_adapters_cables).
 The general programming sequence in UrJTAG is something like: (Commands written in **bold**).
     **cable usbblaster**  *Type `help cable` for other cables.*
     **detect**  *To confirm that the cpld is detected.*
     **svf ALADDINLCD.SVF progress** *To program the CPLD.*